mykle1/Hello-Lucy/README.md

 and place it in the modules/MMM-EasyPix/pix folder and change your config entry for MMM-EasyPix to use it.
 Pi users may want to use a static image to reduce any lag.

-## How to add any module for use with Hello-Lucy
+## How to add any module you want for use with Hello-Lucy

 * Open the module.js file that you want to use.
 Example MMM-EARTH.js